U.S. hurricane forecasters losing critical access to government data

 Monitors display the 2025 Atlantic Tropical Cyclones names at the National Hurricane Center (NHC) during a news conference in Miami, Florida, U.S. May 30, 2025.
 REUTERS/Marco Bello

-"It's all sorts of problematic," said Michael Lowry, a hurricane specialist with television station WPLG in Miami, Florida, and formerly of the National Hurricane Center, part of the National Oceanic and Atmospheric Administration (NOAA).
+"It's all sorts of problematic," said Michael Lowry, a hurricane specialist with television station WPLG in Miami, Florida, and formerly of the National Hurricane Center, part of NOAA.

-"[The data sets] were really important for telling us how strong a hurricane currently is, but also how strong it might get," Lowry said.
+The data sets, Lowry said, "were really important for telling us how strong a hurricane currently is, but also how strong it might get".

-Without them, the ability for forecasters to issue early warnings is hobbled, he said.
+Without them, the ability for forecasters to issue early warnings would be hobbled, he said.

 "With less time to prepare for a hurricane, people can't evacuate.
 You have a lot more people and lives that are at risk," Lowry said, adding that emergency management services cannot pre-position resources such as search-and-rescue teams that look for survivors.

-The loss of data from the Defense Meteorological Satellite Program (DMSP) means the amount of remote sensing information forecasters can access drops by half, Lowry said.
+The loss of data from the DMSP would mean the amount of remote sensing information forecasters can access drops by half, Lowry said.

-With three fewer government satellites available to forecasters, the remaining satellites may only produce information on a strengthening hurricane every six to 12 hours instead of every few hours, giving storms a much bigger window to grow without being observed, he said.
+With three fewer government satellites available to forecasters, the remaining satellites may only produce information on a strengthening hurricane every six to 12 hours instead of every few hours, giving storms a much bigger window to grow unobserved, he said.

 Traditional satellites offer limited detail during the day and produce even less at night.